KutoolsforOffice — One Suite. Five Tools. Get More Done.

 In the formula:

-• "A2:A12" is the range containing the lookup column;
+• $A$2:$A$12 is the lookup column (criteria).

-• "E2" is the cell containing the value to look up;
+• E2 is the cell containing the value to look up.

-• "C2:C12" is the range containing the return values.
+• $C$2:$C$12 is the return column (results).

 Explanation of the formula:

-• "1/($A$2:$A$12=E2)" creates an array of #DIV/0! errors and 1 where the condition is met.
+• 1/($A$2:$A$12=E2) generates an array with a value of 1 where the condition is true, and #DIV/0! errors elsewhere.

 Vlookup and return the last matching value with Kutools for Excel